RuaraidhCurr/Notes/SalesForce/PD1 Notes/Development Fundamentals/Apex & .NET basics.md

 	- **[[Maps]]** - `Maps` List of key value pairs e.g. **Key** | United States || **Value** | Dollar

 ### [[Visualforce]]
-Visualforce is a tag-based markup language framework for rendering HTML pages using [[Model View Controller (MVC)|MVC]] paradigm
+Visualforce is a tag-based mark-up language framework for rendering HTML pages using [[Model View Controller (MVC)|MVC]] paradigm.
+Visualforce pages use standard controllers and extension controllers. standard controllers is system generated code that allows you the quickly incorporate basic Create, Read, Update, Delete (**CRUD**) functionality. extension controllers are ones you create yourself and let you give added functionality to a page.

+### Apex & the Database